 B. History of the Collection/Existing Strengths and Emphases

 Our British history collection is extensive and deep, one of the M.S.U.
 Libraries’ particular strengths in the humanities.
 It compares very favorably in both quantity and quality with the other major university library collections in the United States on this subject.
-Within the C.I.C. institutions (Big Ten schools plus University of Chicago), our local history collection for England, Scotland, and Wales is outstanding in both size and uniqueness, according to graphs using the OCLC WorldCat Collection Analysis program.
+Within the BTAA institutions (Big Ten schools plus University of Chicago, University of Maryland, University of Nebraska, Rutgers University), our local history collection for England, Scotland, and Wales is outstanding in both size and uniqueness, according to graphs using the OCLC WorldCat Collection Analysis program.

 What about our collecting proclivities today?
-Despite our distinctive local history holdings compared to those of other nearby university libraries, at present little local history is being collected beyond the record society publications, and monographs on places written from the vantage point of modern socio/economic history and published by standard trade and university presses.
-This is because local history is not a focus of research on campus at this time.
-We continue to collect 15th-18th century printed books on microfilm in order to complete large set orders begun decades ago in which we have substantial investment.
-We own and offer both EEBO and ECCO, the full-text online products corresponding to the pertinent microform sets; however, these electronic resources contain only a small portion of the works available in the corresponding film sets.
-We continue to collect secondary monographs and texts of primary works from standard trade and university presses covering all the periods of British history, giving special attention to known areas of faculty interest.
+We still collect record society publications, some archaeological publications, and monographs on places written from the vantage point of modern social/economic/cultural/intellectual/literary history published by both university and trade presses.
+We continue to collect 15th-18th century printed books on microfilm in order to complete our large set order of Early English Books begun decades ago, in which we have substantial investment.
+We own and offer both EEBO and ECCO, the full-text online products corresponding to the pertinent microform sets; however, these electronic resources contain only a portion of the works available in the corresponding film sets.
+We collect British/Irish electronic resources from Adam Matthew Digital. and other vendors.
+We offer British/Irish historical newspapers online.
+We continue to collect secondary monographs and texts of primary works from standard trade and university presses covering all the periods of British history and studies, giving special attention to known areas of faculty interest on campus.

 In 2002, the monies in the British Studies fund, which were being used primarily to collect works on the 1970 to present period were combined back into the British history fund as part of a desire on the part of the higher management to reduce the number of collection funds.
 By including the word “studies” in the policy title here we acknowledge our need and desire to collect more interdisciplinary and cultural material.